 HBO's Silicon Valley - First Episode Up on YouTube

-the jokes on this ep :rofl:
+the jokes on this ep :rollin

-but seriously, who prints it on paper and brings it to work :lol:
+but seriously, who prints it on paper and brings it to work :lol

 It could very well be all part of the plan..